denten-books/plain-text/0-chapter.md

 Woolgar perform what they call an ethnography of a science lab, tracing the passage of ideas from applied experiment to literary production.
-For Woolgar and Latour a laboratory functions as a factory of sorts, ingesting matter and artifact to produce fact and inscription, beyond naive notions of knowledge-making and discovery [@latour_laboratory_1986].
+For Woolgar and Latour a laboratory functions as a factory of sorts, ingesting matter and artifact to produce fact and inscription, beyond simplistic notions of knowledge-making and discovery [@latour_laboratory_1986].
 A scientist could object that inscription-making is merely a by-product of the lab's research activity.
 Woolgar and Latour challenge that view in showing how laboratory